 My Insights On This:

-Similar to blogging, working out is tough.
-People look at the end results of fitness and desire them, but the road to get there can be intimidating and difficult.
-However, your effort compounds.
+Similar to blogging, working on your fitness takes time.
+People see and understand the positive effects of working out, but it can be intimidating and hard to stick with.
+However, your effort compounds over time.
 The result of you being in shape is the result of going to the gym 3 times per week for a year.
 Similar to fitness, a blog will see results by blogging 3 times per week for a year, and it will continue to benefit from those results long-term.
 Long-lasting results don’t happen overnight.

 Receiving a steady handful of extra visitors each day may not seem like much, but when those visitor streams are combined over months or years of consistent effort, they multiply in size, all while blogging at a steady pace and without increasing budget.
 Let me emphasize that: your blog traffic continues to increase each month without increasing your budget.

-What would you rather buy, $2.50 for a single visitor via ads, or 10 new visitors per week for years to come via blogging?
+What would you rather buy, ad clicks for $2.50 per visitor or a great piece of content that yields 1,000 new visitors per week for years to come?
 With ads, you’re renting visitors.
 With content, you’re owning a lifetime flow of visitors.
+A strong content strategy is an investment, and it's arguably the best investment for digital properties.

-The best part about writing quality content is you don’t really have to focus on building links artificially; great posts will almost always generate organic and high quality links from other bloggers and large websites.
+The best part about writing quality content is you don’t really have to focus on building links artificially; great posts will almost always attract high-quality links from other bloggers and large websites, organically.

 All of our clients to date have received organic links from high authority sites, including massive sites like Forbes, Entrepreneur, USA Today, BuzzFeed, Yahoo, Business Insider, and more.